 Shelly Sazdanoff, is a contemporary fiber artist based out of Portland, Oregon.
 Her minimal, mixed-media pieces are made from handwoven natural fibers and painted and/or molded concrete.

 Sazdanoff’s work explores texture, line and angle as well as juxtaposition.
 It’s about how the materials and textures work together in both fluidity and in contrast finding a balance.
-The subtle characteristics of the natural fiber; the pieces of stray flax, the slight shifts in shade and thickness, the variation of warp lines because it is handwoven and the organic, earthly fiber against the rough concrete and clean lines.
+Sazdanoff, is drawn to the subtle characteristics of the natural fiber; the pieces of stray flax, the slight shifts in shade and thickness, the variation of warp lines because it is handwoven and the organic, earthly fiber against the rough concrete and clean lines.
 The pieces are minimal but upon closer view, there is a world full of subtleties; a conversation happening between materials.